Iron Deficiency and Hair Loss – an Interpretation

 - Hair is 97% protein – amino acids are both body ‘cell messengers’ + the building blocks for protein.

 Excessive or prolonged intake of vitamins B12, D or E – or the minerals zinc, calcium, copper or chromium antagonise the absorption of iron and may contribute to iron deficiency.
 It should be stressed however these nutrients are also essential for efficient body functioning, and should also be maintained at optimal levels.
-In a usual reference range of 180-740pmol/L, Rushton et al suggests ‘target’ B12 should be >350pmol/L for sufficient B12 stores and body homeostasis.
+In a usual reference range of 180-760pmol/L, Rushton et al suggests ‘target’ B12 should be >350pmol/L for sufficient B12 stores and body homeostasis (‘target’ at least 500pmol/L).

 A deficiency of copper hinders the deployment of iron by the red blood cells, resulting in the iron being accumulated (and unavailable) within the organs of the body.
 Because this stored iron cannot be utilised whilst the copper deficiency persists, symptoms of iron deficiency may present despite an actual iron sufficiency.
 Deficiency of the trace element Molybdenum interferes with iron absorption also.

-Toxic heavy metals (lead, mercury and elevated copper levels) will obstruct the absorption of iron, zinc + Coenzyme B12.
-Dairy products – particularly cheese & milk can reduce iron absorption by up to 60%, as can teas containing tannic acid.
-A randomised, cross-over study of young Thai females found chili – aka cayenne (capsicum annuum) - reduced the absorption of dietary iron from iron-fortified composite meals by 38%.
+Toxic heavy metals (lead, mercury and elevated copper levels) will obstruct the absorption of iron, zinc + Co enzyme B12.
+Dairy products – particularly cheese & milk can reduce iron absorption, as can teas containing tannic acid*****.
+A randomised, cross-over study of young Thai females found chili – aka cayenne (capsicum annuum) – reduced the absorption of dietary iron from iron-fortified composite meals by 38%.

 Because hair is a ‘non-essential tissue’ for nutrient supply, it is often the first tissue to show sign of internal disturbance but the last to recover.
 If all other pathology is within acceptable parameters, hair growth phasing should stabilise within 2-6 months of commencing treatment.
 When this occurs the rate of hair fall would reduce, followed by a prolonged anagen (growth) phase of the new hair.